 The greater diversity of preschool types attended by preschoolers in white and Asian children’s neighborhoods could reflect that more preschool choices at the neighborhood level are available to white and Asian children compared to black, Hispanic and American Indian children.
 In other words, these differences could be a signal that some children have more options and better access to local preschool settings of any type, public or private.
 It could also mean that some children have greater access to high quality preschool or preschools that meet parents’ preferences.

 More research is required to understand these differences.
 Preschool quality is known to vary both within and across preschool types (public vs. private).
 Therefore, the neighborhood mix of public and private preschool attendance is not necessarily indicative of the quality of the preschools that children are attending.
 Differences in public vs. private preschool attendance may be driven by differences in neighborhood availability and affordability of preschools, as well as parent preferences.
-5 However, because these neighborhood differences could signal inequities in preschool opportunities at the neighborhood level, they warrant attention and further investigation.

 Average neighborhood preschool enrollment rates vary substantially by state